duplode/duplode.github.io/src/posts/what-does-fmap-preserve.md

 As an intial, fuzzy characterisation, we can say that, given a functorial value, the `Functor` context is everything in it other than the wrapped values.
-Staring from that, a straightforward way of showing why `fmap` preserves context involves *parametric polymorphism*; more specifically, the preservation is ensured by the wild generality of the types in the signature of `fmap`.
+Starting from that, a straightforward way of showing why `fmap` preserves context involves *parametric polymorphism*; more specifically, the preservation is ensured by the wild generality of the types in the signature of `fmap`.